How do I connect Oracle to DB2?

 2. Install and license the DB2 ODBC driver on the machine where DG4ODBC is installed.

-For installation instructions, see the DB2 ODBC driver documentation.
-Refer to the documentation to see which environment variables you need to set (LD_LIBRARY_PATH, LIBPATH, LD_RUN_PATH or SHLIB_PATH depending on the platform and linker).
+For installation instructions, refer to the DB2 ODBC driver documentation.
+Refer to the documentation to find out which environment variables you need to set (LD_LIBRARY_PATH, LIBPATH, LD_RUN_PATH, or SHLIB_PATH depending on the platform and linker).

 3. Test that you can use the DB2 ODBC driver to access your DB2 database.
 To do this, create an ODBC data source in your odbc.ini file (which is usually located in /etc).
 For example: